NEW ORLEANS Search Results: “youth”

 ON JUN 13, 2013

-After an experimental phase in her youth, Shawna Olsten longed for a marketing spot in the action sports industry.
-She only had one, tiny stiplulation: she had to do so in the city of Vancouver.
+In Leave My Heart in Vancouver from PechaKucha Night Vancouver Vol. 28, After an experimental phase in her youth, Shawna Olsten longed for a marketing spot in the action sports industry.
+She only had one, tiny stipulation: she had to do so in the city of Vancouver.
 Here Shawna speaks of her trials, triumphs, but mostly her gratitude to the city that raised her.

 Flipping the Script on Youth Engagement